lambdalainen/floor-renovation/README.md

 ![Primer](img/6_primer3.jpg)

-## Define the perimeter of the levelling area
+## Define the perimeter of the levelled area

-The self-levelling compound is very liquidy and it is necessary to completely seal the boundary of the levelling area so that it does not flow e.g. under the existing cupboard.
+The self-levelling compound is very liquidy and it is necessary to completely seal the boundary of the levelled area so that it does not flow e.g. under the existing cupboard.

 The expansion foam (insulation foam) was used to seal the boundary: